apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 #### Content Refresh

-The last pipeline component is the simplest conceptually.
-After the documents from Google Drive gets ingested an external user can produce updates in them, causing the indexed content to become out of date.
+The last pipeline component is the simplest, at least conceptually.
+After the documents from Google Drive gets ingested, an external user can produce updates in them, causing the indexed content to become out of date.
 We implemented a simple periodic process, inside the same streaming pipeline, that will take care of the review of already ingested documents and see if there are content updates needed.
 We use a GenerateSequence transform to produce a periodic impulse (every 6 hours by default), that will trigger a scan on BigTable retrieving all the ingested document identifiers.
 Given those identifiers we can then query Google Drive for the latest update timestamp of each document and use that marker to decide if an update is needed.

 In case of needing to update the document’s content, we can simply send an ingestion request to the upstream PubSub topic and let the pipeline run its course for this new event.
-Since we are taking care of upserting embeddings and cleaning up those that no longer exist, we should be capable of taking care of the majority of the additions (as long those are text updates).
+Since we are taking care of upserting embeddings and cleaning up those that no longer exist, we should be capable of taking care of the majority of the additions (as long those are text updates, image based content is not being processed as of now).

 <p class="center-block">
   <img class="center-block"